SolarShrieking/STL/README.md

-# STL
-Twitch Subs, Stellaris name_lists

-Hello all!

-This little program will allow you to convert your Twitch subscribers into namelists for Stellaris! :)
+# Stellaris <- Twitch -> List

+Transcribe your Twitch Subscribers into a Stellaris namelist file for endless fun!

 **more documentation coming soon

-**things are probably broken right now
+**things are ~~probably~~ broken right now

 #Download
 You can download the jarfile here. *//TODO: Put an actual link*

 #Instructions
-1) Place the jar in a directory, it doesn't matter where.
+* Place the jar in a directory, it doesn't matter where.
 Hopefully.
-2) Run the executable jar
+* Run the executable jar
-3) Enter your Twitch name, and press "Authenticate"
+* Enter your Twitch name, and press "Authenticate"
-4) Log in and allow STL access.
+* Log in and allow STL access.
-5) Wait for STL to process your list.
+* Wait for STL to process your list.
 The max request usually only takes <30s or so.
+* The *yourUsername.txt* will be sitting in the same directory as the jar.
+* Place the resulting file in **\yourSteamDir\Steam\steamapps\common\Stellaris\common\name_lists**
+* Stream!